mysql/mysql-utilities/docs/man/mysqldbimport.rst

 This utility permits a database administrator to import the metadata (objects) or data for one or more databases from one or more files in either SQL, CSV, TAB, GRID, or VERTICAL formats.
-These formats are the output of the mysqlexport utility.
+These formats are the output of the mysqldbexport utility.

 The utility allows you to import either the object definitions, the data, or both for a list of databases.
 For example, to import the metadata of the database 'dev' to server1 on port 3306 using a file containing SQL statements, use this command::

-  mysqlimport --server=root@server1:3306 --import=definitions dev.sql
+  mysqldbimport --server=root@server1:3306 --import=definitions dev.sql

 Similarly, to import the data of the database 'dev' to server1 on port 3306 producing bulk insert statements, use this command::

-  mysqlimport --server=root@server1:3306 --bulk-insert --import=data dev.sql
+  mysqldbimport --server=root@server1:3306 --bulk-insert --import=data dev.sql

 Also, to import both the data and definitions of the database 'dev' to server1 on port 3306 producing bulk insert statements, use this command::

-  mysqlimport --server=root@server1:3306 --bulk-insert --import=both dev.sql
+  mysqldbimport --server=root@server1:3306 --bulk-insert --import=both dev.sql

 You can also skip objects by type using the :option:`--skip` option and list the objects you want to skip.
 This can allow you to extract a